 What are the costs of educating an Australian child born in 2014?
 According to the ASG (Australian Scholarships Group), the total education cost per child from Prep through to Year 12 in Metropolitan Australia amounts to roughly $63,000 for public schools and around $459,000 for private schools.
 These figures are reduced in regional Australia .
 For Aussies already struggling with rising bills and a tight budget, the prospect of private education is not an option.
 Even those who believe they can afford it must carefully weigh the potential benefits against the substantial long-term costs.

 Children’s health matters

 You always hear people say “At least I have my health!”
 But in Australia, many of us don’t have a healthy lifestyle at all.
-Studies show that our obesity rates are now on a par with the US, and climbing faster than anywhere in the world.
+Studies show that our obesity rates are now on par with the US, and climbing faster.
 About 63% of adult Australians are classified as overweight, and around a quarter of Aussie children.
 The best way to ensure your child’s future is to keep them healthy – and set a good example yourself.
 Eat better and exercise more.
 Find a private health insurance plan that fits your budget, and look at any optional cover that might be useful.
 Healthy families rule!

 This post was brought to you by Budget Direct Life Insurance